David-VTUK/CKAD-StudyGuide/RevisionTopics/Part-4-Observability.md

  Normal  Created                18m   kubelet, k8s-worker-01  Created container Normal  Started                18m   kubelet, k8s-worker-01  Started container
 ```
-Specifying `--previous` will print the logs for the previous instance of the container in a pod if it exists
+Specifying `--previous` will output the logs for the previous instance of the container in a pod if it exists

 ```
 kubectl logs --previous nginx